FROM WND’S JERUSALEM BUREAU

 The First Jewish Temple was built by King Solomon in the 10th century B.C.
 It was destroyed by the Babylonians in 586 B.C.
 The Second Temple was rebuilt in 515 B.C. after Jerusalem was freed from Babylonian captivity.
 That temple was destroyed by the Roman Empire in A.D.
 70. Each temple stood for a period of about four centuries.

 The Jewish Temple was the center of religious Jewish worship.
 It housed the Holy of Holies, which contained the Ark of the Covenant and was said to be the area upon which God’s “presence” dwelt.
-The Al Aqsa Mosque now sits on the site.
+The Dome of the Rock now sits on the site and the Al Aqsa Mosque is adjacent.

 The temple served as the primary location for the offering of sacrifices and was the main gathering place in Israel during Jewish holidays.